10 Tips for Capturing Sharper Images

 7. Check Your Aperture Settings

 Each lens has an aperture at which it is the sharpest, according to various lens charts and tests.
-This is called “Optimal Sharpness”.
-The sweet spot for a lot of lenses is F/8, but it’s best to research your individual model to find that out!
+This is called “Optimal Sharpness.”
+The sweet spot for many lenses is F/8, but it’s best to research your individual model to find that out!

 8. Clean Your Lens